ATProtocol-Community/atgeo.org/src/faq.md

 &mdash; `boolean`, `integer`, `string`, `bytes`, `cid-link`, and `blob` &mdash; but no `float` or `double`.

-Both JSON and CBOR natively support floats, but AT Protocol deliberately disallows them.
-The reason is **serialization reliability**: deserializing a float into a machine-native format and then re-encoding it doesn't always produce the same bytes.
-This is definitely true for special values and corner cases, but it can even happen with ordinary float values on less common architectures.
-In a content-addressed, cryptographically signed protocol, non-deterministic serialization would break hash verification.

 The AT Protocol spec recommends encoding floats as strings or bytes to ensure safe round-trip representation.
 ATGeo follows this guidance: coordinates like `"37.776146"` are stored as strings that preserve the exact decimal representation from the source data, with no risk of silent precision loss from floating-point arithmetic.